Peaceful Strandir in Westfjords and pristine highlands photo tour.

 This is a bird and landscape photo tour which takes you to many different parts of Iceland.
-We will stay in remote locations most of the time.
 While enjoying the pristine nature of the interior of the south highlands and bird colonies of Strandir in the Westfords where we spend our first days.

 Our main goal is to photograph Puffins and other sea birds like European Shag and Kittiwakes.
 We will do this by taking a short boat ride to a privately owned island called Grimsey situated in Steingrimsfjördur bay.
 We will also travel further north by the Strandir coastline all the way to Gjögur and Trékyllisvik.
 After these days in Strandir region we make our way into northwest Iceland before we drive across Iceland from north to south via Kjölur highland road making an overnight stay in the Kerlingafjöll highland resort.
 This will afford us the opportunity to photograph great colours and hot springs.
 From there, we head into south Iceland and again into the highlands we call Fjallabak which is like nothing else; craters, black sands, luminous moss and moonscapes.
 We will photograph the various colours of rhyolite in Landmannalaugar.
 Here we will also see Langisjór lake with its moonscape, and Eldgjá fire gorge which are on our highland menu before arriving at our cozy Hrifunes guesthouse by the southeast coast.
 From our base of Hrifunes, we’ll take a day tour to Vatnajökull national park for glaciers and spend a local day with less driving to secret spots in the area.
 During the last day, we drive across Fjallbak highland towards Reykavik.
 In our opinion, a tour cannot get more varied than this.
 Despite being away from all typical tourist areas, we’ll enjoy great food and charming, clean country hotels.
 All rooms have private bathrooms.